getcarina/getcarina.com/_getting-started/008-glossary.md

 A userspace instance that packages a piece of software with a complete file system that contains everything that the software needs to run, such as code, system tools, and system libraries.
 Each container is an isolated and secure application platform.
 A container is created from an *image*.
 Containers can be run, started, stopped, moved, and deleted.

+##### control plane

+The component of Carina that takes the commands that you input in the UI or CLI and performs functions such as creating clusters and adding segments to clusters.

 ##### credentials

 A set of TLS certificates and environment configuration files that you need to download and use to authenticate to your Carina cluster.

+##### data volume

+A directory within a container that stores data and is meant to persist beyond the life cycle of the container.
+Data volumes can be shared and reused among containers, and they can be created in special *data volume containers*.

+##### data volume container (DVC)

+A container that houses one or more volumes and whose sole aim is to store data in a persistent way.
+DVCs are often used as a centralized data store across multiple containers on the same Docker host.
+Other containers can mount the volume inside a DVC and save their data to it, providing non-persistent containers with a way to handle persistent storage.

 ##### Docker